 The speed of innovation in the public cloud is not limited to security offerings; it extends to features like rewriting applications to become cloud native.
 However, turning a legacy application into a cloud-native application is a costly and time-consuming process, and for some legacy applications, is not easily accomplished.

-Because every application and every organization is different, a blended approach of public cloud, private cloud and on-premises infrastructure is often the best way to meet business needs.
+Because every application and every organisation is different, a blended approach of public cloud, private cloud and on-premises infrastructure is often the best way to meet business needs.

 3. Adaptable connectivity